cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 - `Nss`: The length in bytes of a shared secret produced by ElementToSharedSecret

-The security requirements for groups used with the schemes in this document are laid out in {{security-groups}}.
+The security requirements for groups used with the frameworks in this document are laid out in {{security-groups}}.

 ## Pseudorandom Generators {#prgs}